Established according to RFC-2350.

 3.2.
 Constituency

-CARICERT is part of the Curaçao Bureau Telecommunication and Post (BT&P).
+CARICERT is part of the Regulatory Authority of Curaçao (RAC).

 3.4.
 Authority

-The team coordinates security incidents on behalf of the country of Curaçao and of their registered constituents – and has no authority reaching further than that.
-The team is however expected to make tactical and operational recommendations in the course of their work.
+The team coordinates security incidents resolution on behalf of the country of Curaçao and of the registered constituents – and has no authority reaching further than that.
+The team is however expected to make tactical and operational recommendations in the course of its work.
 Such recommendations can include but are not limited to (temporarily) blocking or filtering addresses or networks.
 The implementation of such recommendations is not a responsibility of the team, but solely of those to whom the recommendations were made.

 4. Policies

 All incidents are considered normal priority unless they are labeled URGENT, in which case they are high priority.
 CARICERT itself is the authority that can set high priority back to normal – and the other way around.
-An incident can be reported to CARICERT as URGENT, but it is up to CARICERT to decide whether or not to uphold the high priority status.
+An incident can be reported to CARICERT as URGENT, but CARICERT will evaluate each case to decide whether or not to uphold the high priority status.

 4.2.
 Co-operation, Interaction and Disclosure of Information